rotki/docs/requirement-and-installation/build-from-source.md

 ## Nix

-You can use the [Nix](https://nixos.org/download) package manager to start rotki development.
-Create `flake.nix` in the root of the project and copy the following into it:
+If you use [Nix](https://nixos.org/download), create a `flake.nix` at the repo root with the following:

 ```nix
 {